Aurora-RGB/Docs/_docs/index.md

 ---
 title: Documentation
+authors:
+  - Wibble199
 ---

-Landing page of the Aurora user documentation.
+Welcome to the Aurora documentation.

+Choose a topic on the left to get started.